Aeval/vigridr/README.md

 npm install
 ```
 5. Open a new branch to develop on
-6. Merge to HerokuDeployment to push live
+6. Merge to Master branch to push live

 ### Break down into end to end tests